Add a Property

 Mortgage liensOutstanding loans may restrict lending features.

-Any other involuntary liensOutstanding issues may affect the ability to on-ramp.
+Any other involuntary liensOutstanding issues may affect the ability to add the property.

 Owners should resolve liens to maintain a healthy confidence score and full utility of their property token.